kakRostropovich/EmmetOneLine/README.md

 Just type by a space the usual Emmett-shortcuts at the end of press Ctrl-Tab ( or other combination of your choice ).

+I would be glad if this plugin-kid will save you minutes of life ;)

-[@kakRostropovich](https://twitter.com/kakrostropovich)
+From Siberia with ♥ [@kakRostropovich](https://twitter.com/kakrostropovich)